GeneZharov/introversion/README.md

 ```

 You can print any other values alongside with the wrapped expression.
 Just pass
 them as arguments.
-Only the last argument is returned, so extra arguments won't
+Only the last argument is returned so that extra arguments
-affect your code:
+won’t affect your code:

 ```js
 const random = n => Math.floor(logV(num, this, "mystr", Math.random()) * n) 10;